mrogaski/zenref/docs/source/junior_derby_gameplay.rst

 - Games utilizing the JRDA ruleset can occur at three “levels”.

    - Level one is “no contact”.
-   - Level two is “gentle initial contact” / “lean bocking” only.
+   - Level two is “gentle initial contact” / “lean blocking” only.
    - Level three is “regular adult derby”.
 All JRDA sanctioned games occur at this level.

 - Junior derby places a stronger emphasis than adult derby on safety, personal development, and fostering a supportive environment.